 Yet, the universe must have known what we needed because having twins was a gift.
 Becoming a parent of twins was the universe’s way of teaching me to chill out.
 To stop striving for perfection.
 To stop working all of the time.
 To laugh at the crazy.
 To hug and hug and hug even when the hands are sticky and the diapers are smelly.
 In fact, becoming the mother of twins didn’t just mean I became a better parent, but it also helped me become a better teacher.

 You see, when you have twins and you feed them the same food, you play with them in the same way, you challenge them in the same way, you start to notice something.
 You start to notice that even though you put them to bed at the same time, read them the same book, they sleep the same amount, and you speak to them the same way.
 Even though you do pretty much everything the same, they don’t seem to care; they learn to crawl at different times.
 They learn to walk four months apart.
 One learns to speak three months before the other.
 One learns to ride her bike two months later.
+One has a speech impediment, the other does not.
+One loves sports, the other loves to build.
 They don’t develop the same way, even though they grow up with you doing the same thing.
 You realize what you thought you knew all along; kids learn at different rates.
 Kids develop differently, even if they share the same family, same learning environment, even the same birth-date.
 The twins don’t care that they share the same environment and the same experience; they are taking the time they want and need to develop.

 As a teacher, this is something I sometimes forget.
 I forget that even though my students are all born in the same year’s span, they do not all have the same skills.
 That even though my students have followed the same sequential learning progression, they do not have the same knowledge.
 That even though they have been on the same path as so many other students, they may have significant differences.
 And it is not because they are lazy or that their parents didn’t provide whatever they needed.
 It is not because they don’t like to be challenged, or aren’t’ as smart, or just don’t try.
 We can’t even point a finger at their old teachers for perhaps not being rigorous enough, they may just be developing at a different rate.
 They may just be at a different part of their journey.
 And that’s ok.